MihirPatel20/generate-context/README.md

 generate-context
 ```

-It will scan the current directory recursively and generate `prompt-context.txt` like this:
+This will scan the current directory and create `prompt-context.txt` like:

 ```txt
 FILE: /src/file1.js